wested/activerecord-userstamp/README.md

 While examining the userstamp gem's network on Github, it was noticed that quite a few forks were made to allow customisability in the name and type of the column with the database migration.

 This gem now supports customised column names.
+See the [usage](#usage) section on the configuration options supported.

 ### Saving before validation
 This fork includes changes to perform model stamping before validation.
 This allows models to